pablojacosta/web3-wallet-dashboard/README.md

 ## Usage

 1. Connect your wallet using the RainbowKit button
+2. The app will automatically detect and validate your network
+3. If on an unsupported network, you'll be switched automatically to Sepolia
-2. Select a token (DAI or USDC) to interact with
+4. Select a token (DAI or USDC) to interact with
-3. Use the token card to:
+5. Use the token card to:
    - Check your balance
    - Transfer tokens
    - Approve token spending
    - Mint tokens (test only)
    - Check token allowance
-4. View your transaction history in the event table
+6. View your transaction history in the event table

 ## Error Handling